fqborges/webpack-fix-style-only-entries/README.md

 This is a small plugin developed to solve the problem of having a style only entry (css/sass/less/stylus) generating an extra js file.

+> :warning: **the current version is not compatible with webpack 5!!** For webpack 5 try this fork: https://github.com/webdiscus/webpack-remove-empty-scripts

 You can find more info by reading the following issues:

  - https://github.com/webpack-contrib/extract-text-webpack-plugin/issues/518